brandur/sorg/content/drafts/webhooks.md

-Transmission failures, variations in latency, and quirks in the provider's implementation means that even though webhooks are sent to an endpoint roughly ordered, there are no guarantees that they'll be received that way.
+Transmission failures, variations in latency, and quirks in the provider's implementation means that even though webhooks are sent to an endpoint roughly ordered, there are
+> I guess I'm a little confused by this.
+I thought TCP ensured correct order.
+> Is the situation that many background jobs could get issued and maybe the
+> second one gets sent before the first due to waiting in a queue or something?
+> Perhaps a diagram here would be helpful? no guarantees that they'll be received that way.
 A lot of the time this isn't a big problem, but it does mean that a "delete" event for a resource could be received before its